yvonen-s/tw-us-nationid/README.md

 - How have Taiwanese people's political attitudes towards **Cross-strait relations** (specifically, declaring indepence vs. pursuing reunification), **government handling of national defense** and the **urgency of these issues** changed over time?
 Are there any relationships between the three?
 - How has the amount of **U.S. military aid to Taiwan** changed over time, and how does this compare to the trends in Taiwanese political attitudes?
 - Do these trends in Taiwanese political attitudes have any relation to the **development of Taiwanese democratic governance**?
-- (_maaaaybe_) Considering Taiwan's public perception as a symbol of democracy, what are the governance qualities of its few diplomatic allies?
+- (_almost definitely dropping this one_) Considering Taiwan's public perception as a symbol of democracy, what are the governance qualities of its few diplomatic allies?

 Note: Taiwan's primary (pretty much only) national defense concern is potential attack from China, which is why it is linked to Cross-strait relations.
 It maintains a defensive military.
 The U.S. is Taiwan's primary source of military aid.
 ## Data